Jlasi17/collaborative-canvas/README.md

 ```bash
 npm start
 ```
-this will start in the localhost
+After this, the app will be available on your localhost (usually http://localhost:3000).